Gyakobo/multi-threading/README.md

 $f(x_{i})$ - the function $4/(1 + x^2)$

-$dx$ - is the select width of the individual squares that we have to compute.
+$\Delta x$ - is the select width of the individual squares that we have to compute.

 $$
 \displaystyle\sum\limits_{i=0}^{\infty} f(x_{i}) \Delta x \approx \pi